We have really good news! The new law for startups in Spain has been finally published, and with it, important changes within the immigration law.

 - Foreigners who work remotely from Spain for a company outside Spanish territory.

-- Those known as digital nomads, people who in many cases have different sources of online income and who travel from one country to another.
+- Those known as digital nomads, people who in many cases have different sources of online income and who travel from one country to another (including freelancers with clients all over the world)

 - In addition, it is also planned to include a visa for people who work in a foreign company located in Spain, including the audiovisual sector.